Ranking theories via encoded $\beta$-models: Abstract

 \section{Abstract}

 Ranking theories according to their strength is a recurring motif in mathematical logic.
-We introduce a new ranking of arbitrary (not necessarily recursively axiomatized) theories in terms of the encoding power of their $\beta$-models: $T\prec_\beta U$ if every $\beta$-model of $U$ contains a countable coded $\beta$-model of $T$.
-The restriction of $\prec_\beta$ to theories with $\beta$-models is well-founded.
+We introduce a new ranking of arbitrary (not necessarily recursively axiomatized) theories in terms of the encoding power of their $\beta$-models: $T<_\beta U$ if every $\beta$-model of $U$ contains a countable coded $\beta$-model of $T$.
+The restriction of $<_\beta$ to theories with $\beta$-models is well-founded.
 We establish fundamental properties of the attendant ranking.
-First, though there are continuum-many theories, every theory has countable $\prec_\beta$-rank.
-Second, the $\prec_\beta$-ranks of $\mathcal{L}_\in$ theories are cofinal in $\omega_1$.
-Third, assuming $V=L$, the $\prec_\beta$-ranks of $\mathcal{L}_2$ theories are cofinal in $\omega_1$.
-Finally, $\delta^1_2$ is the supremum of the $\prec_\beta$-ranks of finitely axiomatized theories.
+The supremum of the $<_\beta$-ranks of theories is $\omega_1$.
+The supremum of the $<_\beta$-ranks of finitely axiomatized theories is $\delta^1_2$.
+We also calculate the ranks of some theories of interest.